Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 The device running the program must have enough space in its memory to download the program and save the files (log, weather and map data).
 This allows the program to run properly (or run at all).

-The device must be able to recieve information through the USB serial, therefore it must have a USB port or be able to use an adapter to accept a USB device.
+The device must be able to receive information through the USB serial, therefore it must have a USB port or be able to use an adapter to accept a USB device.

 The device chosen to run the program on must be portable (eg. laptop) as it will be used in the field.
 The rocket and computer must be close enough to connect through USB Serial while the rocket is in flight.